jg-digital-media/jgdm-100DaysOfCode/work/working.md

 ## Day 17
 Using React and JSX  - Summarising what I've learned so far.

-### Define a component by assigning an anyonymous function to a variable.
+### Define a component by assigning an anonymous function to a variable.

 ```javascript
 const Head = () => {